Department of Computer Science

 Los Angeles, CA 90089, USA

-Economics of Information Security, Mathematical Modelling in Computer/Network Security and Reliability
+Economics of Information Security, Risk Management in Cyber-Security, Mathematical Modelling in Computer/Network Security and Reliability

 Network Economics, Game Theory in Security, Network Algorithmics and Optimization